toramameseven/vbe-client-mini/README.md

 The resolve command is removed on the latest version.

-#### confilicting
+#### conflicting

-When vbecm detects some confiliction between the source and the vbe, this tree is activate.
+When vbecm detects some conflicting between the source and the vbe, this tree is activate.
 Click this item, and show a diff tab between the source and the vbe.
 You edit the source and commit.